SDOsmany/Mobile-App/README.md

     ` git clone https://github.com/SDOsmany/Mobile-App.git `

     **Note : this will clone all the files in this repo to the path(directory) you are on in the git terminal
+2. Create a ` .gitignore ` file to ingore changes to files we don't need to keep track of

+    ` touch .gitignore `

-2. Create an environment varaible file
+3. Create an environment varaible file

     ` touch .env `